-“With the endoscope, you can see the lining in the lower part of the oesophagus, which is where the changes usually can be seen,” Dr. Molena says.
-“The lining will have a different colour.
+“With the endoscope, you can see the lining in the lower part of the Oesophagus, which is where the changes usually can be seen,” Dr. Molena says.
+“The lining will have a different color.
 If it looks like Barrett’s, we’ll take a tissue sample for our pathologists to examine.”

 The pathologist can determine how far along the Barrett’s Oesophagus is and whether it has become precancerous or cancerous and has the potential to spread to other areas of the body.
 At MSK, specialized gastrointestinal pathologists review the tissue and determine whether it has no dysplasia (precancerous cells), mild or high-grade dysplasia, or if it is already cancerous.

-What can I do to prevent or reverse Barrett’s Oesophagus and minimise oesophageal cancer risk?
+What can I do to prevent or reverse Barrett’s Oesophagus and minimize Oesophageal cancer risk?

-The most important step is to reduce and minimise acid reflux.
+The most important step is to reduce and minimize acid reflux.
 Effective ways to do this include:

 - lose weight if you are overweight and obese